-STATUS: Broad domestic partnership, anti-marriage constitutional amendment
+STATUS: Broad domestic partnership, anti-marriage constitutional amendment, out-of-state marriages honored

 HISTORY: In March 2004, the Multnomah County in Oregon began issuing marriage licenses for same-sex couples, but after a months-long back-and-forth in the courts, these marriage licenses were declared invalid.